Bengal tiger: Hunting and diet

-The tiger is a carnivore and prefers hunting large ungulates such as gaur, sambar, chital, barasingha, water buffalo, nilgai, serow and takin.
+The Bengal tiger is a carnivore and prefers hunting large ungulates such as gaur, sambar, chital, barasingha, water buffalo, nilgai, serow and takin.
 Medium-sized prey includes wild boar, Indian hog deer, Indian muntjac and northern plains gray langur.
 Small prey such as porcupine, hare and peafowl form a small part of its diet.
 Because of the encroachment of humans into tiger habitat, it also preys on domestic livestock.

-Bengal tigers occasionally hunt and kill predators such as Indian leopard, mugger crocodile, Asian black bear, sloth bear and dhole.
+Bengal tigers occasionally hunt and kill predators such as Indian leopard, mugger crocodile, Asian black bear, sloth bear, and dhole.
 They generally do not attack adult Indian elephant and Indian rhinoceros, but such extraordinarily rare events have been recorded.
 In Kaziranga National Park, tigers killed 20 rhinoceros in 2007.
 In 2011 and 2014, two instances of Bengal tigers killing adult elephants were recorded; in Jim Corbett National Park on a 20-year-old elephant cow, and another on a 28-year-old sick elephant in Kaziranga National Park; the latter was eaten by several tigers at once.
-In the Sundarbans, a king cobra (Ophiophagus hannah) and an Indian cobra (Naja naja) were found in the stomachs of tigers.
+A king cobra (Ophiophagus hannah), an Indian cobra (Naja naja), Asian water monitor, rhesus macaque, fish, crabs, and very rarely fishing cats and turtles were found in the stomachs and scat of tigers in the Sundarbans.
+One in Chitwan National Park has been reported to have hunted three gharials.

-Results of scat analyses indicate that the tigers in Nagarahole National Park preferred prey weighing more than 176 kg and that on average tiger prey weighed 91.5 kg.
+Results of scat analyses indicate that the Bengal tigers in Nagarahole National Park preferred prey weighing more than 176 kg and that on average tiger prey weighed 91.5 kg.
 The prey species included chital, sambar, wild pig and gaur.
 Gaur remains were found in 44.8% of all tiger scat samples, sambar remains in 28.6%, wild pig remains in 14.3% and chital remains in 10.4% of all scat samples.
 In Bandipur National Park, gaur and sambar together also constituted 73% of tiger diet.

-In most cases, tigers approach their victim from the side or behind from as close a distance as possible and grasp the prey's throat to kill it.
+In most cases, Bengal tigers approach their victim from the side or behind from as close a distance as possible and grasp the prey's throat to kill it.
 Then they drag the carcass into cover, occasionally over several hundred metres, to consume it.
 The nature of the tiger's hunting method and prey availability results in a "feast or famine" feeding style: they often consume 18–40 kg of meat at one time.
 In one study, tigresses from Nepal made about 40–50 kills a year and ate a minimum of 5–6.3 kg of meat a day.
 Two males made about 40–50 kills in a year and ate 6.3–7.8 kg of meat a day at the least.

-If injured, old or weak, or when its regular prey species become scarce, tigers often attack humans and become man-eaters.
+If injured, old or weak, or when its regular prey species become scarce, Bengal tigers often attack humans and become man-eaters.